 The causes of CAS are mostly unknown, with current knowledge pointing to some possibilities:

 Genetics is widely considered to be a cause of CAS.

 Neurological issues can also be a possible cause of CAS.
 An illness, injury, or seizure could cause neurological problems that then lead to CAS.

 While it can feel frustrating to not know an exact cause, one thing to keep in mind is that apraxia can be identified through its specific characteristics.
-Once it’s diagnosed, the right therapy can be given–and treatment can often make a huge difference for people with CAS.
+Once it’s diagnosed, the right therapy can often make a huge difference for people with CAS.
 Let’s review some of the characteristics and symptoms of childhood apraxia.